Salt Lake City’s Four Critical Needs

 - $8 million a year (supported by a sales tax increase)

 Increased Neighborhood Safety

-To view the staff presentation on public safety (police) from the April 17, 2018 City Council Meeting click the links below:
+To view the staff presentation on safety (Salt Lake City Police Department) from the April 17, 2018 City Council Meeting click the links below:

 Need: Address resident concerns about the safety of their neighborhoods.